Android User Interface

 Material Design

-- Responsive animations and transitions: Material Design incorporates responsive animations and transitions to provide smooth and meaningful visual feedback to user interactions.
+- Responsive Animations and Transitions: Material Design incorporates responsive animations and transitions to provide smooth and meaningful visual feedback to user interactions.
 These animations help convey the relationships between different UI elements and enhance the overall user experience.

 Jetpack Compose